waynegraham/registry.clir.org/_projects/2016-the-midwest-organic-tools-database-an-online-3d-com.md

 ---
 layout: project
-title: "The Midwest Organic Tools Database: An Online 3D Comparative Collection of a Hidden Archaeological Resource"
+title: The Midwest Organic Tools Database: An Online 3D Comparative Collection of a Hidden Archaeological Resource
 ---